tweag/nickel/rfcs/007-bytecode-interpreter.md

     STG-machine that copying the upvalues into the closure is actually one of the most efficient in practice (smarter strategies don't gain much time and can cost a lot of memory).
 So we should probably just do basic closure conversion.
-Not sure the LUA approach is really useful as a first shot, because as I understand it, you need to produce the upvalue move instruction when a scope ends.
+Not sure the Lua approach is really useful as a first shot, because as I understand it, you need to produce the upvalue move instruction when a scope ends.
-- Record representation: it's honestly a bit irrelevant, because it can evolve.
+- Record representation: it's honestly a bit irrelevant, because it can evolve independently from the bytecode instructions and other representations.
     Maybe we should use persistent data structure?
 Still, there might be some specific stuff related to the recursive environment and the "lazyness" of the recursive environment.
 Maybe compile that in the same way as OCaml